QianPengJeff/carsales-app-project/README.md

 ## setup

-Alone of download the project
+Clone or download the project

 run ```npm install```